What Is A Wireless Access Point?

 Not to be confused with a Wireless Application Protocol.

 A wireless access point, also known as a WAP, or simply an access point, is a device that allows devices with wireless capabilities and wired networks to connect to a network using a wireless standard.
-Access points are built into the hardware of routers that are used at home.
+For example, access points are built into the hardware of routers that are used at home.
 Portable devices, such as smartphones, tablets, and laptops go through a hardware or built-in access point when performing online tasks in order to establish an internet connection without any cables.

 Wireless access points provide an internet connection within a certain area.
 For example, a wireless access point could be used in the offices of a business to allow employees to stay connected to the network whilst being able to work anywhere and they could be used in a public place, such as an airport to provide wireless internet connection whilst people are waiting for their departure gate.
 A diagram of a wireless access point can be seen below.